The particle approximation of quasi-stationary distributions: concentration bounds in the uniform case: Precise Results and Examples

 We now give more details. $P^h$ is a semi-group with generator

-Here $\tilde b$ still satisfies the assumptions of~\cite{couplage-non-convexe} if $\nabla \log h$ is bounded, in particular we can apply Corollary $2$ (line $2$) and obtain the exponential convergence in Wasserstein distance stated above.
-Combined with~\cite[Theorem 2.2 (p=1)]{gradient-estimate}, one gets that there exists $C,c>0$ such that for all $t\geqslant 0$ and $f$ with bounded gradient:
+Here $\tilde b$ still satisfies the assumptions of~\cite{couplage-non-convexe} if $\nabla \log h$ is bounded, in particular we can apply Corollary $2$ (line $2$) and obtain the exponential convergence in Wasserstein distance~\eqref{eq:W_1}.
+Using the Kantorovitch dual formulation of $\mathcal W_1$ as a Lipschitz operator norm $\mathcal W _1 (m) = \sup_{\phi} \frac{m(\phi)}{\norm{\phi}_{Lip}}$ (a general argument that holds on any Riemann manifold is~\cite[Theorem 2.2 (p=1)]{gradient-estimate}), one gets that there exists $C,c>0$ such that for all $t\geqslant 0$ and $f$ with bounded gradient:

 Now, we have:

 so that

 Since $\log h$ and $\nabla \log h$ are assumed bounded, we obtain using Lemma~\ref{lem:conv_ex} the \textit{carr\'e-du-champs} estimates \eqref{eq:born-carre-champ2}-\eqref{eq:born-carre-champ}. \end{proof}